xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

-Maybe the information about the dependence do not need to be specified by types, because we can easily compute them from the implementation of the function, but if there are uncertainties, maybe we want to specify something about the uncertainties, or maybe there is no implementation (pure uncertainty?)
+Maybe the information about the dependence do not need to be specified by types, because we can easily compute them from the implementation of the function, but

+- if there are uncertainties,
+  maybe we want to specify something about the uncertainties.
+- maybe there is no implementation (pure uncertainty?)
+- maybe we want to specify independence.